Foxdenton culvert takes the Wince Brook under a sewerage works, it's brick and concrete and around 350m long.

 I drove to northern Manchester one sunny morning with drains in mind.
-Redbarn still sports a large metal grille that resists casual entry, so headed to nearby Foxdenton.
+Redbarn still had a large metal grille so headed to nearby Foxdenton.
 The infall stands proud and makes little effort to conceal itself, it's grille reduced to lying in the water creating a mini dam.
 Shortly after you leave the sun behind you it returns through an open manhole.

 A small chamber housed a junction with a sidepipe and a manhole shaft, pretty much the biggest open space in the culvert.
 After this was a walk punctuated with only a few sidepipes and manhole shafts that looked more cave like than usual ones.